ozmeric/taksigo/docs/app_overview.md

   shift history with per-shift payout.
 - **Giderler** (Expenses) / **Tedarikçiler** (Vendors) — standard tracking.
 - **Ayarlar** (Settings) — change admin PIN, set recovery email.

+## Performance

+Login (and any full reload) makes **one** backend call — a `bootstrap` action that bundles role + taxis + drivers + shifts into a single Apps Script execution — instead of four separate calls.
+Apps Script pays fixed overhead per request (opening the spreadsheet, cold start) regardless of how much work happens inside, so bundling cuts that overhead roughly in half compared to calling `whoAmI`, `getTaxis`, `getDrivers`, and `getShifts` separately.
+Everyday actions (adding a ride, a fuel entry, starting/ending a shift) use a lighter `getShifts`-only refresh rather than re-running `bootstrap`, since taxis/drivers rarely change turn-to-turn.

 ## Known limitations